10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via Instagram from our Miami workshop taken by the talented @katielopezphotography (who produces beautiful images that aren’t overly edited!)

-Ever heard someone say, it looks like the dress is wearing her?
+Ever heard someone say, “It looks like the dress is wearing her?”
 It’s the same thing with overly edited images and photos with out-there angles posted to Instagram.
 They distract from the message you’re trying to send, and the last thing you want to do is post an image that requires your followers to squint.
-Stick with the subtle filters or do a little manual brightening to your posts — but stay far away from the heavy filters.
+Stick with subtle filters or do a little manual brightening on your posts—but stay far away from heavy filters.

 The Exception?
 If you’re a photographer and the product you’re selling is photography with a lot of funky angles and filters, then that makes sense for you.
 Otherwise, stick to the original images as much as possible!